Dr-Incognito/V2Ray-Desktop/README.md

 ## Introduction

 V2Ray Desktop is a GUI client for [V2Ray](http://v2ray.com/), running on Windows, Linux, and macOS.
-It is built with Qt 5 and QML 2 and provides advanced features for V2Ray.
+It is built with Qt 5 and QML 2.

+Compared to [V2Ray](http://v2ray.com/), V2Ray Desktop provides more advanced features such as server subscription and latency test.
+You can easily migrate to V2Ray Desktop from [Shadowsocks-Qt5](https://github.com/shadowsocks/shadowsocks-qt5/) and [V2Ray Core](http://v2ray.com/) by importing their config files.

 You can get the latest release at [Releases Page](https://github.com/Dr-Incognito/V2Ray-Desktop/releases).
+For more information, please visit the [project's Wiki page](https://github.com/Dr-Incognito/V2Ray-Desktop/wiki).

 **Notes:**
 - The AppImage for Linux is built in Ubuntu 18.04.
 Linux with GLIBC (Version < 2.27) may have problems using this AppImage.
 Please consider building it from source.